 Understanding Your Xbox Series S Internal Storage

-Your Xbox Series S comes equipped with a powerful custom NVMe Solid State Drive (SSD), the technological heart that delivers those lightning-fast load times and Quick Resume capabilities we all love.
-However, the initial storage capacity, whether you have the 512GB or the 1TB model, isn’t entirely available for games.
-A significant portion is reserved for the console’s operating system and essential system files.
-For example, a 512GB Xbox Series S typically offers around 364GB of usable space.
+Your Xbox Series S features a custom NVMe Solid State Drive (SSD) for rapid load times and Quick Resume.
+However, a portion of its initial 512GB or 1TB capacity is reserved for the operating system and essential system files.
+This means a 512GB console typically provides around 364GB of usable space for games.
+For shop curated memory cards on this site.

 The Official Solution: Xbox Series X|S Storage Expansion Cards